Other solutions

 • Cold water: keep temperature below 25°C to avoid bacterial growth.

-DHW temperatures between 25°C and 59°C provide a favorable environment for bacterial proliferation.
-To ensure a balance between safety and comfort, it is therefore crucial for ERP systems to maintain temperatures outside this range.
+In order to ensure a balance between safety and comfort, it is therefore crucial for public buildings to maintain temperatures outside this range.

-Managers of public buildings (Établissements Recevant du Public - ERP) are subject to strict monitoring and traceability obligations to guarantee the sanitary safety of hot water.
-These obligations are defined in articles R.1321-1 et seq. of the French Public Health Code.
-Here are the main responsibilities incumbent upon them.
+Managers of establishments open to the public (ERP) are subject to strict monitoring and traceability requirements to ensure the safety of hot water.
+These requirements are defined in Articles R.1321-1 et seq. of the Public Health Code.

 • Monitor the quality of produced and distributed water, including temperature.